vinay-hitter/rainman-backend/README.md

 Rainman
 =======

-Rainman is a Chrome extension to provide background information on important terms in news articles online.
+Rainman is a Chrome extension to provide background information on synergetic terms in news articles online.

 [http://rainman.io](http://rainman.io)